KVBuilds/KVBuilds/README.md

 ### Hi there, I'm Keven. 👋
-<p>A web leader and product enthusiast that loves building cool things that make a difference.🚀</p>
+<p>A web leader and product enthusiast that is passionate about growing products and services-alike.
+When I'm not at work, I enjoy building cool things that make a difference.🚀</p>
 <p>Currently building: A P2P-like consumer web app that connects customers with their audiences without the constraints of private or personal information getting in the way.</p>

 ### Currently